Soojin-Lee0819/Computational-Artwork/Final Project/journal.md

 ![alt-text](Images/schematic.jpg)

 I wonder if I need to specify that I used two breadboards on the schematic.
-If so how do I show?
+If so, how do I show?
 I asked on the discord regarding this question.

+## 26 April 2021
+##### day-11

+As I thought, the professor replied me that it is not necessary to specify using two breadboards on the schematic because schematic doesn't show the breadboard at all.
+The schematic only shows

+1) which components I've used and
+2) the conncections between the components.

+Nothing about how those connections are made belong in the schematic.

+So I did not have to make any changes on my shematics!